General

 Individualised guarantees

-In some cases, the Dublin Unit was not informed about vulnerability by Questure.
-This may be related to the fact that personal interviews provided by Article 5 of the Dublin regulation are not properly conducted or they are not conducted at all (see Personal interview).
+In some cases, the Dublin Unit may not be informed about vulnerability by Questure.
+This could be due to the applicant only disclosing their vulnerabilities at a later stage (for example, during the hearing), or the vulnerabilities may emerge after the submission of the protection request.
+According to ASGI’s experience and taking into account the Court decisions issued on the violation of information obligations in the Dublin procedure, this may be related to the fact that personal interviews provided by Article 5 of the Dublin regulation are not properly conducted or they are not conducted at all (see below Personal interview).

 Transfers

-In case another Member State is considered responsible under the Dublin Regulation, the asylum procedure is terminated.[28]
-The Dublin Unit issues a decision that is transmitted to the applicant through the Questura, mentioning the country where the asylum seeker will be returned and the modalities for appealing against the Dublin decision.[29]
+In case another Member State is considered responsible under the Dublin Regulation, the asylum procedure in Italy is terminated.[30]
+The Dublin Unit issues a decision that is transmitted to the applicant through the Questura, mentioning the country to which the asylum applicant will be returned and the modalities for appealing against the Dublin decision.[31]
 Afterwards, the Questura arranges the transfer.
 The applicants must then present themselves at the place and date indicated by the Questura.

-Where an appeal is lodged against the transfer decision, the six-month time limit for a transfer starts running from the rejection of the request for suspensive effect, otherwise from the court’s decision on the appeal itself if suspension had been requested and granted.[30]
+Where an appeal is lodged against the transfer decision and the appeal includes a request for suspension of the effects of the transfer decision, the six-month time limit for the transfer starts running from the rejection of the request for suspensive effect or, if the request is granted, from the notification of the decree rejecting the appeal.[32]
 Since the practical organisation of the transfer is up to the Questura, it is difficult to indicate the average time before a transfer is carried out.
-The length of the Dublin procedure depends on many factors, including the availability of means of transport, the personal condition of the person, whether the police needs to accompany the person concerned etc. However, according to information collected by ASGI, as the majority of applicants abscond and do not present themselves for the transfer, the Italian authorities often ask the responsible Member State for an extension of the deadline up to 18 months, as envisaged under Article 29(2) of the Dublin Regulation.
+The length of the Dublin procedure depends on many factors, including the availability of means of transport, the personal condition of the person, whether the police need to accompany the person concerned etc. However, according to information collected by ASGI, the Questure manage to organise the transfer within 6 months only in a limited number of cases.
+Also, in case applicants abscond and do not present themselves for the transfer, the Italian authorities often ask the responsible Member State for an extension of the deadline up to 18 months, as envisaged under Article 29(2) of the Dublin Regulation.

 The applicant usually waits for months without knowing if the Dublin procedure has started, to which country a request has been addressed and the criteria on which it has been laid down.
-In the majority of cases, it is only thanks to the help of NGOs providing adequate information that asylum seekers are able to go through the whole Dublin procedure.
-When necessary, the NGOs contact the authorities to obtain the required information.
+In most cases, it is only thanks to the help of NGOs providing adequate information that asylum applicants are able to go through the whole Dublin procedure.
+When necessary, NGOs contact the authorities to obtain the required information.

-According to the data published by the Ministry of Labour in 2017, the time period between a “take charge” request for unaccompanied children and its acceptance by the destination country was 35 days on average, while it was on average 46 days between the acceptance of the request and the actual transfer of unaccompanied children.[31]
+According to the data published by the Ministry of Labour in 2017, the time period between a “take charge” request for unaccompanied children and its acceptance by the destination country was 35 days on average, while it was on average 46 days between the acceptance of the request and the actual transfer of unaccompanied children.[34]
 According to ASGI’s experience, the duration of the procedure is much longer in practice, and the procedure may last over one year.
 As previously mentioned, in 2021, more than half of the practices required more than a year for definition in the outgoing procedure.
-In 2022 and 2023 no significant changes were recorded in the majority of the cases.
+In 2022, 2023 and 2024 no significant changes were recorded in most cases.

-Law 50/2023, which came into force on 5 May 2023 converting with amendments DL 20/2023, introduced the possibility to detain asylum seekers during the Dublin procedure.
+Law 50/2023, which came into force on 5 May 2023 converting with amendments DL 20/2023, introduced the possibility to detain asylum applicants during the Dublin procedure.

 - lack of a travel document;